Enbridge Inc. (ENB) Shares Up Despite Recent Market Volatility

-Enbridge Inc. (NYSE: ENB)’s stock price has increased by 1.03 compared to its previous closing price of 37.84. but the company has seen a -1.52% decline in its stock price over the last five trading sessions.
+Enbridge Inc. (NYSE: ENB)’s stock price has increased by 1.18 compared to its previous closing price of 36.59.
+Despite this, the company has experienced a -2.55% fall in its stock price over the last five trading sessions.
 MarketWatch.com reported on 11/15/21 that 5 takeaways from the COP26 climate summit investors need to know

 Is It Worth Investing in Enbridge Inc. (NYSE: ENB) Right Now?